About DI Frameworks

 We have multiple ways of achieving property delegation, the code above makes sure of a couple of things:

-- when we access the field
+• when we access the field getValue is called

-is called - using private lazy field we make sure we reuse the injected instance within the same client instance
+• using private lazy field we make sure we reuse the injected instance within the same client instance

 We also need the type information of the property to know what to inject so the method signature changes a bit: